Save Emails as PDF or Images

 7. Check further options, select the output folder, add an optional password (if necessary) and click Finish.

-The Personal Folders file (.PST) containing email, contacts, and calendar backup will be saved to your chosen folder.
+The Personal Folders file (.PST) containing email, contacts, and calendar backup will be saved to your chosen folder and then added to DocuFreezer's List of files for processing.

 How to convert PST to PDF with DocuFreezer